 Contact Montlick & Associates today for your free case review.
-Montlick & Associates has been representing those who suffer serious injuries throughout all of Georgia and in the Southeast for over thirty-three years, including but not limited to Albany, Athens, Atlanta, Augusta, Columbus, Gainesville, Macon, Marietta, Rome, Roswell, Savannah, Smyrna, Valdosta, Warner Robins and all smaller cities and rural areas in the state.
-Our bus accident injury lawyers in Atlanta, Georgia have been representing those who suffer serious injuries throughout all of Georgia and the Southeast for over thirty-three years.
+Montlick & Associates has been representing those who suffer serious injuries throughout all of Georgia and in the Southeast for over 39 years, including but not limited to Albany, Athens, Atlanta, Augusta, Columbus, Gainesville, Macon, Marietta, Rome, Roswell, Savannah, Smyrna, Valdosta, Warner Robins and all smaller cities and rural areas in the state.
+Our bus accident injury lawyers in Atlanta, Georgia are here to advise you on your legal rights as well as what steps can be taken to protect those rights.

 No matter where you are located our attorneys are just a phone call away, and we will even come to you.
 Call us 24 hours a day/7 days a week for your Free Consultation at 1-800-LAW-NEED (1-800-529-6333).
 You can also visit us online at www.montlick.com and use our Free Case Evaluation Form or 24-hour Live Online Chat.